taida957789/wzlibcpp/README.md

-# WzLib
+# wzlibcpp

-more easier, cleaner api and support cross-platform
+modern first, more easier, cleaner api and support cross-platform

 # Status

+⬜️ utf8 formatted string with `std::string`

 ⬜️ remove all of older (deprecated) api - `[[deprecated]]` attribute is currently marked.